Mansehra District: Other ethnic groups

+Languages

-At the time of the 2017 census, 66.48% of the population spoke Hindko and 17.02% Pashto as their first language.
-14.26% of the population spoke a language recorded as 'Others' on the census.
+At the time of the 2023 census, 66.22% of the population spoke Hindko, 17.97% Pashto, 2.51% Kohistani and 1.16% Urdu as their first language.

-Many of these, especially in the upper Kaghan Valley, are speakers of Kohistani dialects.
+Many of these, especially in the upper Kaghan Valley, are speakers of the Kohistani dialects.
 There are also speakers of the widely dispersed Gujari language, particularly in the Kaghan Valley.
 The local variety is intermediate between the eastern dialects of Gujari (spoken in Azad Kashmir) and the western group (from Chitral, Swat and Gilgit).
 There is also a small community in the village of Dana in Oghi Tehsil who speak the endangered Mankiyali language.

-Many people can write and speak English.
+Religions

 Constituencies

 The district is represented in the Khyber Pakhtunkhwa Assembly by elected MPAs who represent the following constituencies: